-The club’s main incomes come from ticket sales, corporate boxes, season tickets, television revenues, and competitions.
-However, nearly all of these streams of revenue have been tied up for years.
+The club’s primary incomes are ticket sales, corporate boxes, season tickets, television revenues, and competitions.
+However, nearly all of these revenue streams have been tied up for years.

-It also should be stated that Fenerbahçe has also been involved in the 2011 Turkish Sports corruption scandal, leading to a ban from European competitions in the following season, and cutting off major revenue.
+It also should be stated that Fenerbahçe has also been involved in the 2011 Turkish Sports corruption scandal, leading to a ban from European competitions in the following season and cutting off significant revenue.

-The current Turkish League champions Galatasaray revealed that the total debt the club has is 2.8 billion Turkish Lira.
+The current Turkish League champions Galatasaray revealed that the club's total debt is 2.8 billion Turkish Lira.